 Please record your equipment identification information below for future reference.
-This information can be found on your machine nameplate.
+This information can be found on your machine nameplate have recorded above.
+The code number is especially important when identifying the correct replacement parts.

+iouna en yeur maonine namepiate.

 Product

 Model Number

 Code Number or Date Code

 Serial Number

 Date Purchased

 Where Purchased

 Whenever you request replacement parts or information on this equipment, always supply the information you